ForbesLindesay/browserify-middleware/README.md

  - source-maps are automatically enabled for debugging
  - minification automatically enabled for production
  - gzip automatically enabled for production
- - etags for caching automatically enabled for produciton
+ - etags for caching automatically enabled for production

 With the exception of serving up directories (which requires `req.path` from express) everything is entirely framework independant.
 Simply pass in `req` `res`, and a `callback` that will only be called in the event of an error.